Quizer9O8/Strata/.github/ISSUE_TEMPLATE/bug_report.md

 **How to reproduce**
 - Describe your setup if using anything other than the Mojang launcher or standard forge server
 - List any third-party mods (& their version number) that may be relevant to the issue
 - Provide a simple step-by-step guide to recreate the problem.
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem

 **Additional information**
-Add screenshots, world-seeds, co-ordinates, log files, links to conflicting mods
+Add screenshots, world-seeds, co-ordinates, log files, links to conflicting mods.